-As you can see, the states that pay the most to bartenders are New Hampshire with $17.72/hr and Massachusetts with $17.58/hr.
-While the lowest paying rates for bartenders are in Mississippi with $10.41/hr.
+As you can see, the states that pay the most to bartenders are New Hampshire, with $17.72/hr, and Massachusetts, with $17.58/hr.
+While the lowest paying rates for bartenders are in Mississippi at $10.41/hr.

 How Much Do Bartenders Earn Based on Their Experience?

 |Less than 1 year

 Although with some casinos, your base bartender’s salary is going to be the same as a fellow bartender with fewer years of experience.
 The difference between you two would be the seniority.

 For example, if Jerry has been bartending for five years in X company, and you just started there but have nine years of experience, you will have the same base salary.
 But as Jerry was working at X first, he would have more benefits, like the best shifts or hours.

 According to the Bureau of Labor Statistics, bartender men earned $583 per week in 2021.
 In comparison, bartender women earned $477 per week.

 This translates into the following income per week, month, and year:

 And it means that a bartender woman earns 81.82% of what a bartender man makes in annual wages.
 This fact alludes to the persistent gender wage gap in labor statistics in which, on average, women earn about 84% of what men earn.
 However, the hourly wage for all genders has gone up over time.

 Female bartenders are making more hourly today than they have ever made before.